PART ONE: THE CHILD

 Petro's stomach clenched at the sound of Hank's voice.
 He tried to keep walking, tried to pretend he hadn't heard, but the other children were already moving to surround him.

 "I said stop, beggar boy."
 Hank stepped in front of him, blocking his path.
 The Captain's son was taller than Petro by half a head, well-fed and muscular for his age.
 His clothes were clean, his hair neatly combed.
-Everything about him screamed wealth and privilege.
-There was something else too—a strange warmth that seemed to radiate from the boy, like heat rising from sun-baked stone.
+A strange warmth radiated from the boy, like heat rising from sun-baked stone.
 Petro had noticed it before, though he'd never understood what it meant.
 "Where do you think you're going?"

 "Nowhere," Petro said quietly.
 "I was just—"